 Undergraduates generally have two opportunities: between their sophomore and junior year and between their junior and senior year.
-This summer, we are also offering one program, Seeing Rome, which is open to all students, including those between their freshman and sophomore year.
+This summer, we are also offering one program, Aix-en-Provence, which is open to all students, including those between their freshman and sophomore year.

 Some students attend a study-abroad program multiple summers.
 Some students attend two courses in one summer.
 On occasion, students with just a few credits left to graduate register in a summer study-abroad program.

 (Note: Students who are completing their degree requirements in the summer may not be eligible for the full Stafford loan amounts.
 All summer students must be enrolled in at least 6 credits in order to receive a student loan. )

 Graduate students enroll in CCA study-abroad courses during the summer(s) between their program of study.

 We essentially do provide scholarship assistance; it is built into the program fee.